Geonkick-Synthesizer/geonkick/README.md

 Geonkick is a synthesizer that can synthesize elements of percussion.
 The most basic examples are: kicks, snares, hit-hats, shakers, claps, sticks.
-Also, it can play and mix samples.
+Also, it can play samples.

 Author: Iurie Nistor

 License: GPLv3

-Version: 1.9.0
+Version: 1.9.2

-If you have any idea about a good feature or you found an issue, please, submit it:
+If you have an idea about a feature or found an issue, please, submit it:

 * on [GitLab](https://gitlab.com/geontime/geonkick/issues)
 * on [GitHub](https://github.com/geontime/geonkick/issues)